 A copy of the grant application must be submitted to: Oxford PTO Secretary and Oxford PTO Treasurer.

-All grant applications must be reviewed by the Executive board as well as the Superintendent.
+All grant the Executive board as well as the Superintendent must review applications.

 Grant awards will be deposited into the requesting Advisory Committee’s account and dispersed upon completion of “Request to Expend Funds” (see above).